About Circuit Court

 Please review Circuit Court procedures for direction on scheduling and memorandum requirements prior to filing a motion.

 Potential Jurors are randomly selected from voter registration lists.
 The selection method is designed to produce a cross section of the community.
-Approximately 62,000 prospective Jurors are randomly selected each year to receive a Juror Questionnaire.
+Approximately 60,000 prospective Jurors are randomly selected each year to receive a Juror Questionnaire.
 When these Questionnaires are returned to the court, they are reviewed by jury commissioners to determine which citizens are qualified to serve as Jurors.
 These names make up the master jury list for the year.
-Men and women 18 years of age and over, and from all walks of life have an equal opportunity to be called for Jury Service.
+Men and women, 18 years of age and over and from all walks of life, have an equal opportunity to be called for jury service.
 Visit our Jury page for more information.

 The Fairfax Circuit Court is open five days a week.
 Parties involved in cases, lawyers and jurors should plan to leave home early with extra time in inclement weather as the court rarely closes.